victorvanpelt/otree-questionnaire/README.md

 ## Basic Questionnaire for oTree

-This is a basic questionnaire that can be executed after or before other applications in oTree.
+This is a basic questionnaire that can be executed after or before other applications in [oTree](http://www.otree.org/), an open-source Python framework for experimental and survey research.
 It includes four pages which are located under templates:

 - Introduction.html